 - Stevens Point – Feltz Family Farms and Dairy Store, Stevens Point Sculpture Park, Green Circle, Schmeeckle Reserve, Downtown Murals, Ice Cream at Belt’s

-- Wausau – Quarry hike at Rib Mountain State Park, Riverlife Park, JoJo’s Jungle
+- Wausau – Quarry hike at Rib Mountain State Park, Riverlife Park, JoJo’s Jungle, downtown Wausau

 - Sparta – Sleep in a caboose!, Largest Bike Wheel, Elroy-Sparta state trail

 - Wisconsin Dells (beyond the water parks) – Downtown Wisconsin Dells, Downtown Candy Shops, Devil’s Lake State Park, Wisconsin Deer Park, Pirate’s Cove Adventure Golf, Duck Tour, Paul Bunyans for Breakfast, Ripley’s Believe it or Not, Wizard’s Quest, Mirror Lake State Park, Rocky Arbor State Park

 - Milwaukee – Milwaukee County Zoo, Milwaukee Museum, Discovery World, Lakeshore State Park, Betty Brinn Children’s Museum

-- Sheboygan – Bookworm Gardens, Kohler-Andre State Park, North Beach and Playground, Lottie Cooper Shipwreck, Acuity Flagpole
+- Sheboygan – Bookworm Gardens, Kohler-Andrae State Park, North Beach and Playground, Lottie Cooper Shipwreck, Acuity Flagpole

 - Two Rivers – Point Beach State Park, Washington House

 - Weyauwega – Evanswood Outdoor Village shops, Animal Haven Farm and Zoo